Biden seeks to boost fuel economy to thwart Trump rollback

 The Trump rollback of the Obama-era standards would require a projected 29 mpg in “real world” stop-and-start driving by 2026.
 It wasn't clear what the real world mileage would be under the Biden standards.
 Under Obama administration rules, it would have increased to 37 mpg.

-Automakers said in statements they would work toward the 40% to 50% electric vehicle sales goal.
+Automakers said they would work toward the 40% to 50% electric vehicle sales goal.

-“You can count on Toyota to do our part,” said Ted Ogawa, the company's North America CEO, adding that the goal is great for the environment and Toyota employees.
+“You can count on Toyota to do our part,” said Ted Ogawa, the company's North America CEO.

 General Motors, Stellantis and Ford said in a joint statement that their recent electric-vehicle commitments show they want to lead the U.S. in the transition away from combustion vehicles.

-But they said the change is a “dramatic shift” from the U.S. market today, and can only happen with a policies that include incentives for electric vehicle purchases, adequate government funding for charging stations and money to expand electric vehicle manufacturing and the parts supply chain.
+But they said the change is a “dramatic shift” from the U.S. market today and can only happen with policies that include incentives for electric vehicle purchases, adequate government funding for charging stations and money to expand electric vehicle manufacturing and the parts supply chain.

-The United Auto Workers union, which has voiced concerns about being too hasty with an EV transition because of the potential impact on industry jobs, did not commit to endorsing a 40 to 50% EV target.
-But in a statement, UAW said it stands behind the president to "support his ambition not just to grow electric vehicles but also our capacity to produce them domestically with good wages and benefits."
+The United Auto Workers union, which has voiced concerns about being too hasty with an EV transition because of the potential impact on industry jobs, did not commit to endorsing a 40% to 50% EV target.
+But UAW said it stands behind the president to “support his ambition not just to grow electric vehicles but also our capacity to produce them domestically with good wages and benefits.”

-Only 2.2% of new vehicle sales were fully electric vehicles through June, according to Edmunds.com estimates.
-That's up from 1.4% at the same time last year.

-The Alliance for Automotive Innovation, a large industry trade group, said in a statement it will work with the administration to reach zero carbon emissions from transportation.
-But it said the best opportunity for environmental benefits will come after 2026 as more electric vehicles are sold.